TheRealCheebs/nutmix/docs/DEVELOPMENT.md

 #### Permission Handling
 When running the mint service with Docker Compose, the container is configured to run as your local user (using UID and GID) to avoid permission issues with mounted config directories (e.g., ~/.config/nutmix).

-The Docker Compose tasks automatically set these environment variables, but if you run Docker Compose manually, you should export your user and group IDs first:
+The Docker Compose recipes automatically set these environment variables, but if you run Docker Compose manually, you should export your user and group IDs first:
 ```bash
 export UID=$(id -u)
 export GID=$(id -g)